Our News

 However, if the person is already engaged with the company when HR finds out about their prior convictions, the employer may be able to terminate their employment and avoid an unfair dismissal claim.

-Hancock says much depends on the state legislation the company is bound by, and the length of time the person has been under its employment.
+McDonald Murholme says much depends on the state legislation the company is bound by, and the length of time the person has been under its employment.

 While in Tasmania and the Northern Territory an employer is not within its rights to terminate an employee on the basis of an irrelevant criminal record, in all other states and territories a dismissal on this basis does not constitute unlawful discrimination but may still however constitute a breach of the ILO Convention.

-“In these states and territories, if the employee has only been working for a few weeks, they will not otherwise be protected by unfair dismissal laws and therefore will have little legal recourse to challenge the dismissal (save for a complaint to the Australian Human Rights Commission which can simply compile a report and make non-binding recommendations),” Hancock says.
+“In these states and territories, if the employee has only been working for a few weeks, they will not otherwise be protected by unfair dismissal laws and therefore will have little legal recourse to challenge the dismissal (save for a complaint to the Australian Human Rights Commission which can simply compile a report and make non-binding recommendations),” McDonald Murholme says.

 However if the employee has been working for more than six months or twelve months depending on the size of the employer, they may be able to make an unfair dismissal application depending on the circumstances of the dismissal.